WDH Foundation News & Events

 Thanks to the generosity of the community, the WDH Foundation is proud to have funded more than $10 million in medical equipment and facility upgrades at the Wingham & District Hospital.
 Donors like you have the power to keep this legacy going.
 By making a gift to the WDH Foundation you are providing our caregivers with the tools they need to serve the community.

-- 2 vital signs monitors – inpatient
+- 11 Vital signs monitors

 - …and more